invenia/DateOffsets.jl/docs/src/index.md

 **Horizon**: A type that is used, in conjunction with the `sim_now`, to define the targets for a forecaster, which are calculated by calling [`DateOffsets.targets`](ref).

+**Bid Time**: The time we are simulating running bid at during simulation runs.
+When running dailybid in EIS bid time is equal to `ElectricityMarkets.ops_start` for the market on that day.
+In higher level code it may be referred to as a "global" `sim_now`.

+**Sim Now**: The "local" `sim_now`.
+This represents a training day for a simulated `bid_time`.

 **Target**: An interval in time, usually in the future, for which we want to predict some quantity of interest.
 The most common target is an `HourEnding` interval -- for when we want to predict delta LMPs -- although we sometimes use `DayEnding` intervals when we predict something _once_ for the target day, e.g. cliquing the nodes in [`NodeSelection`](https://invenia.pages.invenia.ca/NodeSelection.jl/).

 **Observation**: An interval in time, usually in the past, that is associated with a target and used as input to a forecaster either for training or predicting for that target.